Menu

 The Fine Print of Hodge Equity Release Reviewed

-- Interest is added monthly on all Lifetime Products except the Index-Linked Lifetime Mortgage, which has interest applied annually based on the annual movement of the Consumer Index Price rate.
-The lifetime mortgage interest rates can depend on your age and the loan to value of your home.
+• Interest is added monthly on all Lifetime Products except the Index-Linked Lifetime Mortgage, which has interest applied annually based on the annual movement of the Consumer Price Index rate.
+The lifetime mortgage interest rates can depend on your age and the loan-to-value of your home.
 You pay interest, and it will show on your statement.

-- The drawdown lifetime mortgage can be cost-effective for many individuals, as indicated by the lifetime mortgage calculator.
+• The drawdown lifetime mortgage can be cost-effective for many individuals, as indicated by the lifetime mortgage calculator.

-- Your later life mortgage options may affect your council tax benefit, tax position, state benefits, and your status as a primary residence if you die or enter long-term care.
+• Your later life mortgage options may affect your council tax benefit, tax position, state benefits, and your status as a primary residence if you die or enter long-term care.

-- The Prudential Regulation Authority oversees later-life mortgages, and when you receive financial advice about your equity release plan, the advisor assumes a level of responsibility.
+• The Prudential Regulation Authority oversees later-life mortgages, and when you receive financial advice about your equity release plan, the advisor assumes a level of responsibility.

 Hodge Lifetime Equity Release Plans for 2025